mendhak/docker-http-https-echo/README.md

 ## Usage

+Run with Docker

     docker run -p 8080:80 -p 8443:443 --rm -t mendhak/http-https-echo

+Or run with Docker Compose

+    docker-compose up

-Then issue a request via your browser or curl -
+Then, issue a request via your browser or curl, and watch the response, as well as container log output.

     curl -k -X PUT -H "Arbitrary:Header" -d aaa=bbb https://localhost:8443/hello-world

-## Docker Compose
+## Use your own certificates

 You can substitute the certificate and private key with your own.
 This example uses the snakeoil cert.